 The second thing that needs to happen to turn those tables is for you to gain more self-control.
 A lot of this comes from having the type of knowledge that I just mentioned.
 Once you have clarity, you will have more control over your own emotions and reactions.
 You will be able to conduct yourself with dignity and purpose, instead of just begging, crying, making empty threats, etc.

 Finally, the third thing that needs to happen is for you to start acting strategically instead of emotionally or impulsively.
 This can only happen after you’ve acquired the knowledge that I spoke of and after you’ve gained better self-control.
 That’s why strategy comes third.

 You need a strategy – a plan of action – that will help you turn those tables in a positive, purposeful way.
 It isn’t enough to hope or wait it out.
 It isn’t enough to talk (or cry, or plead, or threaten).
 You need to stop acting in those desperate, powerless ways and instead start acting in smarter, more strategic ways…ways that in your best interests and in the best interests of your marriage in the long-term.

-So – if you’re struggling with one of the marriage problems covered in my online crash courses, and if you find that you’re the one doing all the work to save your marriage, if you feel that you are more motivated to save it or that you’re more “in love” with your partner than he or she is with you, you need to make a change, and you need to make it soon.
+So – if you’re struggling with one of the marriage problems covered in my online crash courses, and if you find that you’re the one doing all the work to save your marriage or that you’re more “in love” with your partner than he or she is with you, you need to make a change, and you need to make it soon.
 You deserve better.
 You deserve a spouse who cherishes you and who will show it through their actions.